Privileged Access Management Integration

 Step 1: Develop a script to access PAM credentials

-As a PAM Security Administrator, work with your Security or PAM team to develop a script for PAM tools such as CyberArk, and HashiCorp.
+As a PAM Security Administrator, work with your Security or PAM team to develop a script for PAM tools such as CyberArk, HashiCorp, and Oracle Key Vault.
 This custom script connects to a PAM system and retrieves the necessary credentials.
 The script must meet the following requirements:

 -